-Firebox Repair in Fort Pierce, FL — what local homeowners should know
+Firebox Repair for Fort Pierce, FL homes — the full picture

-The firebox is what keeps fire off the framing.
+Step by step on a Fort Pierce chimney, that is: The firebox is what keeps fire off the framing.
 We measure crack width against manufacturer and code limits, replace damaged firebrick with matched units, and re-mortar with high-temp refractory cement rated for the heat.
-For Fort Pierce homeowners we keep the scope tight: we fix the active problem and flag, but never upsell, whatever is only worth watching.
+This close to the Fort Pierce Inlet, that means assuming salt-air corrosion on every exposed metal part — cap, flashing, and damper.
+Most Fort Pierce visits for this finish in a single trip; we say so plainly up front when something turns out to be larger.

 - Cracked firebrick replaced with matched units